Unlock Better Breathing with Septoplasty

 Dr. Shah Variant of Incision (shown in red)

-Why is this concept flawed of SMR for every deviated septum?
+Why is this concept of SMR flawed for every deviated septum?
 Simply removing the cartilage from the nose in this location will not correct the majority of septal deviations.
-Unfortunately, many surgeons use this as their approach to all septal deviations.
+Unfortunately, many surgeons use this approach to all septal deviations.

 A well-thought-out approach to the location of the septal deviation is necessary.
-If it is located in the anterior portion of the nose, This deviation must be corrected or the patient will likely not have enough of an improvement postoperatively.
+If it is located in the anterior portion of the nose, this deviation must be corrected, or the patient will likely not have enough postoperative improvement.
 Surgeons need to straighten the nose so that the portion responsible for the deviation is corrected.

 An analogy that can help understand septal deviation is to think of the septum as a wood deck.
 The surgeon’s goal is to use a technique that is the least invasive to create a stable and straight deck.
 In some cases, this might mean removing a portion of the deck to try and straighten it.
 In other cases, it may involve trying to sand down a portion or using cables in an attempt to straighten it.
 Placement of stronger pieces of wood or steel may help straighten the deck as well.
 Finally, in some cases, removal of the entire deck and replacement with a new structure may be necessary.

-There are a variety of procedures the surgeon can do to straighten this including a swinging door, modified swinging door, and total septal reconstruction, scoring, and placement of sutures.
+The surgeon can perform a variety of procedures to straighten this, including a swinging door, modified swinging door, total septal reconstruction, scoring, and placement of sutures.

 Swinging Door Technique

-A swinging door technique is where the anterior portion of the septum is crooked and the surgeon attempts to swing the septum from one side to the other.
+A swinging door technique involves a crooked anterior portion of the septum and the surgeon attempting to swing the septum from one side to the other.
 There are a few variations of this technique.
-In the most commonly used variation, the surgeon removes a segment of cartilage along the floor of the nose creating a gap along the floor.
-The surgeon then either tries to move the septum to the midline or the opposite side.
+In the most commonly used variation, the surgeon removes a segment of cartilage along the floor of the nose, creating a gap along the floor.
+The surgeon then tries to move the septum to the midline or the opposite side.

 Dr. Shah believes that this is too destabilizing to the nose and advocates a variation of this technique.
 He suggests freeing the inferior portion of the septum from the floor of the nose and preserving the cartilage before swinging the cartilage to the opposite side.
 This allows for more support and less chance of loss of nasal tip support.
 While the swinging door technique can be powerful, it is best used in specific circumstances.
 This is when the anterior portion of the septum is straight and does not have a significant bend within the shape of the cartilage itself.
 If there is a prominent bend in the cartilage, the septal cartilage will retain this bend, and swinging the cartilage from one side to the other will not significantly improve the airway.